YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Journal Sequence Number
 +++++++++++++++++++++++++++++++

 While the database transaction number is specific to a database file, replication imposes a serialization of transactions across all replicated regions.
 As each transaction is placed in the Journal Pool it is assigned the next journal sequence number.
 When a database file in a replicated instance is updated, the Region Seqno field in the file header records the journal sequence number for that transaction.
 The journal sequence number for an instance is the maximum Region Seqno of any database file in that instance.
-While it uses them in processing, YottaDB/GT.M stores journal sequence numbers only in journal files.
+While it uses them in processing, YottaDB stores journal sequence numbers only in journal files.
 In database file headers, Zqgblmod Seqno and Zqgblmod Trans are journal sequence numbers.

 Except for transactions in Unreplicated Transaction Logs, the journal sequence number of a transaction uniquely identifies that transaction on the originating primary instance and on all replicating secondary instances.
 When replicated via SI replication, the journal sequence number becomes a stream sequence number (see below) and propagated downstream, thus maintaining the unique identity of each transaction.